khervie-star/andorra-frontend-assessment/README.md

 ## Architectural Decisions

-Vite over CRA or Next.js: Chosen for its blazing-fast dev server and modern build tooling.
+- Vite: Fast, modern etc

-Zustand: Used instead of Redux for its simplicity, minimal boilerplate, and great developer experience for local/global state.
+- Zustand: Used instead of Redux for its simplicity, minimal boilerplate, and great developer experience for local/global state.

-Feature-first folder structure: Encourages modularity and scalability as the app grows.
+- Folder structure : Encourages modularity and scalability as the app grows, easy to read and maintain.

-Formik + Yup: Offers powerful, declarative form handling with integrated schema validation.
+- Formik + Yup: Better and declarative form handling with integrated schema validation.

-MUI + styled-components: Combined to balance ease of use (with MUI components) and flexibility (for custom styles).
+- MUI + styled-components: Combined to balance ease of use (with MUI components) and flexibility (for custom styles).